Takeno/mtg-policy-changes/ipg.md

 Any time cards in a deck could be seen, including during shuffling, it is no longer shuffled, even if the player only knows the position of one or two cards.
 Players are expected to take care in shuffling not to reveal cards to themselves, their teammates, or their opponents.

-A player should shuffle his or her deck using multiple methods.
+A player should shuffle their deck using multiple methods.
 Patterned pile-shuffling is only allowed at the start of a game.
 Any manipulation, weaving, or stacking prior to randomization is acceptable, as long as the deck is thoroughly shuffled afterwards.

 Additional Remedy